xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 ### Zero Touch Provisioning

-In addition to model-driven configuration and operation, Metro Fabric 1.5 supports ZTP operation for automated device provisioning.
+In addition to model-driven configuration and operation, Converged SDN Transport 1.5 supports ZTP operation for automated device provisioning.
 ZTP is useful both in production as well as staging environments to automate initial device software installation, deploy an initial bootstrap configuration, as well as advanced functionality